How we develop your colour film

 Doing our bit for the environment.

 From our experience of working in film labs in the past we knew how much waste comes from film processing.

-Film waste = Money for charity
+Film waste = Recycled furniture and money for charity

 We keep all of the metal film canisters that come from processing your film, selling them to customers who can use them to reload cameras or make little plant holders from!
 All of the money from these sales goes to MAP, a Leeds based charity that is an alternative education provider working with young people who are unable to access the mainstream school system.